BBEDERRAR/excel-sheet-clone/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) or [https://excel-sheet-clone-j3po3oqzb-bbederrars-projects.vercel.app/](https://excel-sheet-clone-j3po3oqzb-bbederrars-projects.vercel.app/) with your browser to see the result.